matsstaff/stc1000p/usermanual/usermanual.md

 It should also be noted, that it would be a very good idea to make sure the two temperature probes are calibrated (at least in respect to each other) around the setpoint.

-To enable use of the second temp probe in the thermostat logic (i.e. to enable *hy2* limits on temperature2), set *Pb*=1.
+To enable use of the second temp probe in the thermostat logic (i.e. to enable *hy2* limits on temperature2), set *Pb2* = 1.
 Even with with it disabled it is still possible to switch to display the second temperature input using a short press on the power button.

 ## Additional features

 **Sensor alarm**, if the measured temperature is out of range (indicating the sensor is not connected properly or broken), the internal buzzer will sound and display will show 'AL'.
-If secondary probe is enabled for thermostat control (*Pb* = 1), then alarm will go off if that temperature goes out of range as well.
+If secondary probe is enabled for thermostat control (*Pb2* = 1), then alarm will go off if that temperature goes out of range as well.
 On alarm, both relays will be disengaged and the heating and cooling delay will be reset to 1 minute.
 So, once the temperature in in range again (i.e. sensor is reconnected), temperature readings can stabilize before thermostat control takes over.

 **Power off**, pressing and holding power button for a few seconds when the controller is not in menu (showing current temperature), will disable the relays (soft power off) and show 'OFF' on the display.
 To really power off, you need to cut mains power to the device.
 The soft power off state will remain after a power cycle.
 Long pressing the power off button again will bring it out of soft power off mode.